caiosabadin/notes/sass/tutorial.md

 }
 ```

-Note that colours may be expressed in whatever preferred format, and that they may be used wherever, even inside RGB or HSL functions, like the example above.
+Note that colours may be expressed in whatever preferred format, and that they may be used wherever, even inside RGB or HSL functions.

 Just as with many other programming languages, variables on Sass are limited by their scopes.